Algebraization of rigid analytic varieties and formal schemes via perfect complexes

-Note here that the first tensor product is the one associated with the action of $\mathscr{C}$ on $F$, while the last one is the exterior tensor product (i.e., $-\otimes_{B}-: \mathrm{RMod}{\mathscr{C}} \times \mathrm{LMod}{\mathscr{C}} \to \mathscr{C}$).
-However, for precise definitions and the main properties of the relative tensor product, we refer to \cite[section 4.6.2]{HA}. \end{remark} \begin{definition} Let $\m{V}$ be a symmetric monoidal \cat with a t-structure, we say that $C \in \m{V}$ has tor-amplitude strictly smaller than zero if the homological amplitude of the tensor product $C\otimes D$ is strictly smaller then zero for every $D$ in the heart of $\m{V}$. \end{definition} \begin{definition} Let $\m{V}$ be a presentable symmetric monoidal \cat and $\m{C}\in \Mod_{\m{V}}$ then we say that an object $F\in \m{C}$ is simple if
+\begin{definition} Let $\m{V}$ be a symmetric monoidal \cat equipped with a t-structure.
+We say that an object $C \in \m{V}$ has Tor-amplitude strictly smaller than zero if the homological amplitude of the tensor product $C\otimes D$ is strictly smaller than zero for every $D$ in the heart of $\m{V}$. \end{definition}